mertsadekist/mert-test1/README.md

 # Mert Real Estate Admin

-This project is a simple PHP web application for managing real estate listings and users.
+This project is a lightweight PHP administration panel used to manage real estate listings.
+It includes user authentication, role based permissions and tools for importing, viewing and exporting apartment data.

+## Features

+- Manage developers and their projects.
+- Upload apartment data from Excel spreadsheets.
+- Filter apartments across projects by developer, location, bedrooms, area and price.
+- Export filtered results to Excel (via PhpSpreadsheet) or PDF (via Dompdf).
+- Role based access control with admin, editor and viewer roles.

 ## Requirements